amilochau/core-vue3/README.md

 ## Result

-When the plugin is registred, you can focus to create business code in your application.
+When the plugin is registered, you can focus to create business code in your application.

 The plugin presents your pages (defined with the `routes` configuration) in a pre-defined template, with a navigation drawer, an application bar, menus for user settings and user account, a cookie bar and privacy page.